casestudyguru.com

 The company relies on natural ingredients and principles, promoting health rather than beauty.

-Products included: beeswax mascara, kiwi-fruit lip balm, carrot moisture cream, orchid-oil cleansing milk, honey-and-oatmeal scrub masks, raspberry ripple lotion, seaweed-and-birch shampoo, Rhaossoul mud shampoo.
+Products included: beeswax mascara, kiwi-fruit lip balm, carrot moisture cream, orchid-oil cleansing milk,

 The company shuns advertising and gives employees a 1 day paid leave per week to do community service activities